-- ETSI defines MEC as: “Multi-access edge computing (MEC) that offers application developers and content providers cloud-computing capabilities and an IT service environment at the edge of the mobile network.
-This environment is characterized by ultra-low latency and high bandwidth as well as real-time access to radio network information that can be leveraged by applications.”
+According to ETSI, MEC gives cloud-computing capabilities and an IT service environment at the edge of a network.
+That network is characterized by ultra-low latency and high bandwidth, as well as real-time awareness of radio network information.

-- The group writes educational white papers that define the technology and its role in the computing sphere, including benefits and challenges.
+The group continues to writes educational white papers that define MEC and its role in the computing sphere, including benefits and challenges.